 Detecting Rogue Devices

-The controller continuously monitors all the nearby access points and automatically discovers and collects information on
+continuously monitors all the nearby access points and automatically discovers and collects information on rogue access

-Controller initiates RLDP on rogue devices that have open authenticated and configured.
-If RLDP uses Flexconnect or local mode access points, then clients are disconnected for that moment.
+initiates RLDP on rogue devices that have open authenticated and configured.
+If RLDP uses FlexConnect or local mode access points, then clients are disconnected for that moment.
 After the RLDP cycle,

 the clients are reconnected to the access points.
 As and when rogue access points are seen (auto-configuration), the RLDP process is initiated.

-(listen-only) mode.
-The latter option facilitates automated rogue access point detection in a crowded radio frequency (RF)
+latter option facilitates automated rogue access point detection in a crowded radio frequency (RF) space, allowing monitoring

-space, allowing monitoring without creating unnecessary interference and without affecting the regular data access point functionality.
+without creating unnecessary interference and without affecting the regular data access point functionality.
+If you configure

 RLDP detects on wire presence of the rogue access points that are configured with open authentication only once, which is